vsergeev/luaradio/new-to-sdr.md

 you can fit in the band, especially if the band is shared among multiple users.
 For digital signals, this also dictates the maximum achievable data rate (see [channel capacity](https://en.wikipedia.org/wiki/Channel_capacity)).
-This is one reason that high data rate wireless technologies today occupy spectrum up in the gigahertz.
+This is one reason that high data rate wireless technologies today occupy spectrum in bands up in the gigahertz.

 Below is a tour of the more common ITU frequency bands, including their primary mode of propagation and what kind of signals can be found on them.
 These